 The Client API key is automatically included in the URL for authentication.

 About Client API KeysYour RPC endpoint URL includes a Client API key, which is designed for client-side use and is safe to include in frontend code.
-For more details, see CDP API Keys.
+For more details, see Client API Key.

 3. Make your first request